a12x/a12x.github.io/_posts/2013-12-19-how-playing-tic-tac-toe-saved-my-startup.markdown

 ##Conclusion

 So now you know, if you're ever playing tic tac toe with someone, go for the corners.
-If they don't know what their doing, odds are they won't move in the center and you'll win for sure!
+If they don't know what they're doing, odds are they won't move in the center and you'll win for sure!
 You can grab the full code listing [here](https://gist.github.com/a12x/8038716).